Trekking in Sikkim Darjeeling

 Power

-When trekking along the Sandakphu Phalut Trek Route on the Indian side of the trail, it’s essential to note that there is no electricity available, and the trekkers huts in Tonglu, Sandakphu and Phalut are equipped with solar lights.
+The Indian side of the Sandakphu Phalut Trekking trail has no electricity, and the trekkers huts in Tonglu, Sandakphu and Phalut are equipped with solar lights.

 However, the two private lodges in Sandakphu, the “Sherpa Chalet and the Namo Buddha Heights” have electricity so you can charge up your Phone and camera batteries.
 They also have a portable generator for emergency.